sclaggett/Literate/README.md

 - [Main](Main.md): The main application class that parses the command line and uses the *Parser* and *Tangler* classes to process the web of literate files.
 - [Block](Block.md): Abstract base class that encapsulates variables and functions shared by the *FileBlock* and *CodeBlock* classes.
-- [FileBlock](FileBlock.md): Extends the *Block* class and encapsulates a single literate file block.
+- [FileBlock](FileBlock.md): Extends the *Block* class to encapsulates a single literate file block.
 - [CodeBlock](CodeBlock.md): Encapsulates a single literate block of code.
-- [Parser](Parser.md): Contains the logic for parsing literate files and walking the web.
+- [Parser](Parser.md): Contains logic for parsing the web of literate source files.
 - [Tangler](Tangler.md): Tangles the file and code blocks into the output files.

 ## Limitations